apache/iceberg/docs/aws.md

 PARTITIONED BY (category);
 ```

-For engines like Spark that supports the `LOCATION` keyword, the above SQL statement is equivalent to:
+For engines like Spark that support the `LOCATION` keyword, the above SQL statement is equivalent to:

 ```sql
 CREATE TABLE my_catalog.my_ns.my_table (